 Learning Through Action

-Learning Through Action, the Council's environmental education provider, offers three programmes at the Botanic Gardens.
-These free programmes are linked to the curriculum.
+Learning Through Action, the Council's environmental education provider, offers four programmes at the Botanic Gardens.
+These free programmes compliment classroom learning and are linked to the curriculum.

 The Junior Park Explorers programme is for new entrants to year two children and lets them discover the wonders of nature.